How quickly when you get a kink in your neck do you notice it?

 During her own healing of her pelvic floor, she thought the tools on the market were lacking, so she helped create a pelvic wand that she would feel comfortable using herself.

-It looks like this!
+The original pelvic wand looks like this!

 This is the most important attribute to look for, as you want to make sure it allows you to reach both the shallow parts of your pelvic floor muscles and the ones that are situated deeper in your vagina.

-And believe me, you don’t want to have to strain yourself to make sure you hit the spot.
+Believe me, you don’t want to have to strain yourself to make sure you hit the spot.
 That only adds more tension and pressure in your body, exactly what you’re trying to avoid!

 The wider end is designed to be used vaginally, and the narrow end is specifically for use rectally, or for shallow muscles vaginally.